Jury selection starting in high-level Hawaii corruption case

 "I can see you are all packed in pretty tightly," he said, explaining that they wouldn't have been able to fit in a normal courtroom.
 It's the most he's had for a case, he said.

 The would-be jurors filled out a questionnaire they were told would take less than an hour to complete.
-They were given a list of potential witnesses.
+"Have you ever had mail stolen from your mailbox," was one of the questions.
+They were given a list of potential witnesses and others involved in the case.
 If they know of any them personally, they had to write down a brief explanation of how they know them.

 Court officials will spend the next few days reviewing the questionnaires.
 A vastly reduced pool of prospective jurors will be called back at a later date to continue the process at the federal courthouse.
 Twelve jurors and four alternates will ultimately be selected.